BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 ## 3. Prefer to use block-based processing instead of per-sample processing

-In other words, prefer to use loops that process a chunk (aka block) of samples in each loop iteration instead of loops that process just a single sample in each loop iteration.
-The reasons why tie into the points 4, 5, and 6.
+In other words, prefer to use processing loops that process a chunk (aka block) of samples in each loop iteration instead of loops that process just a single sample in each loop iteration.

+The optimal block size will usually be somewhere around 8 to 1024 samples.
+The key is to find the right balance between reducing the overhead of function calling and branching logic, and avoiding cache misses (which I will explain in points 4, 5, and 6).
+Experiment to see what performs best for your code.

+There are a few different way to go about using block-based processing:

+- The simplest way is to wait until a block is fully filled with samples before processing them.
+This can make your algorithm easier since you always know exactly how many samples are in each block.
+The downside to this approach is that it adds latency to the plugin (the latency introduced by the plugin will be equal to the block size, so try to use the smallest block size possible if you use this approach).
+- Another way is to make your algorithm work with a dynamic number of samples per loop iteration (even with a block size of 1 sample).
+But this can be considerably more complicated to set up.
+The advantage is that you won't add extra latency.
+- Another way is to create different processing loops depending on how many samples are sent from the host (including a case where the host only sends 1 sample, yes it does happen).
+The downside of course is duplicated code.

+Also keep in mind that because block-based processing is considerbly more complicated to set up than per-sample processing, it's okay to use per-sample processing while you are still in the stages of developing and experimenting with your actual DSP algorithms.

 ## 4. Cache misses are expensive on modern CPUs

 Modern CPUs rely heavily on cached memory for their performance.
 If an operation causes the CPU to fetch data that is not readily available in its low-level cache, it has to wait around to pull that data from either high-level cache or from RAM.

 One way to avoid cache misses is to make sure your buffers aren't too large, so that the CPU can fit all of the working buffers into its low-level cache.
-The optimal block size will usually be somewhere around 32 to 1024 samples.
-But of course experiment to see what performs best for your code.
+The optimal buffer (block) size will usually be somewhere around 8 to 2048 samples depending on how many buffers you have.
+Experiment to see what performs best for your code.

 ## 5. Avoid excessive calls to medium/large-sized functions

 Calling a function has a small amount of overhead, and this overhead can add up if called thousands or millions of times a second.
 Large function calls also makes it harder for a CPU to optimally cache its working memory.

-By using block-based processing, you can reduce the number of function calls by only calling the function once per block of samples instead of calling it once per sample.
+By using block-based processing, you can reduce the number of function calls by only calling the function once per block of samples instead of calling them once per sample.

 And note that I said "medium/large-sized functions".
 Modern compilers are really good at inlining small functions.
 But if you're still unsure whether or not a function is being inlined properly by the compiler, you can use tools like [`Compiler Explorer`] to verify the assembly.
 If it's not being inlined properly, you can use the `__forceinline` or `inline __attribute__((always_inline))` keywords in C++ or the `#[inline(always)]` keyword in Rust to try to force the compiler to inline it.
 Even then, always measure the performance to see if inlining the function actually improves performance, because a lot of times it can actually make the performance worse (it also can make the size of the compiled binary much larger).